 I have the RIGHT to be safe from physical and verbal violence in this school.
 It is my RESPONSIBILITY not to physically or verbally harm anyone else.
 I have the RIGHT to privacy and to my own personal space.

 It is my RESPONSIBILITY to respect the personal space and property of others and to accept their right to privacy.

 Acceptable Conduct

 Acceptable Behaviour May Look Like:

 On the playground: Including others when appropriate, playing safely, keeping hands and feet to oneself, using kind and suitable words.
 In the hallway: Walking, and staying to the right, using an inside voice, keeping hands and feet to oneself.
 In the classroom: Listening carefully to others, working hard to do one's best, never interfering with other people's learning, moving safely, respecting the property and space of others, using kind and suitable words.
 In formal gatherings: Entering the gym silently, sitting properly and using kind and suitable words, keeping hands and feet to oneself, leaving the classroom when the bell rings.
 In the washroom: Flushing the toilet, washing one's hands (with soap), reporting any problems to an adult, taking care of the facility In short, acceptable conduct is respecting self, others and the school.
 This helps keep the school a safe, caring and orderly place.

-At lunchtime in the classroom: Staying seated at one's desk, eating only one's own lunch, eating all one's lunch and cleaning up after, using an 'indoor' voice when speaking,
+At lunchtime in the classroom: Staying seated at one's desk, eating only one's own lunch, eating all one's lunch and cleaning up after, using an 'indoor' voice when speaking, discriminate against others on the basis of the race, religion, sex or sexual orientation, or disability, or for any other reason set out in the Human Rights Code of British Columbia, nor shall a student publish or display anything that would indicate an intention to discriminate against another, or expose them to contempt or ridicule, on the basis of any such grounds - Behave in any way that interferes with the learning of others - Use behaviours that create unsafe conditions in the school, on the playground or on field trips - Engage in acts of bullying, harassment, or intimidation Bullying includes but is not limited to physical or verbal intimidation, verbal harassment and cyber bullying, occurring on or off our school property.
+(Policy 17)

-Unacceptable Conduct

-Porter Street Elementary School will treat seriously:
+Unacceptable Conduct Porter Street Elementary School will treat seriously:

 - behaviour or communication that discriminates based on race, colour, ancestry, place of origin, religion, marital status, family status, family status, physical or mental disability, sex or sexual orientation (prohibited grounds set out in the BC Human Rights Code) - Students whose conduct interferes with the learning, safety or well-being of others or him/herself.
 Students should not: